 Many people choose to fly either into Jackson Hole airport directly or Salt Lake City international, hire a car and visit both Grand Teton and Yellowstone in one itinerary.

-When we visited Yellowstone and Teton, we drove the complete opposite way – West from Mount Rushmore and South Dakota to Yellowstone, then South into Grand Teton, Salt Lake City and Utah as part of our incredible 3 month Western US road trip.
+When we visited Yellowstone and Teton, we drove the complete opposite way – West from Mount Rushmore and South Dakota to Yellowstone, then South into Grand Teton, Salt Lake City and Utah as part of an epic 3 month Western US road trip.

-The major benefit to visiting Grand Teton is having the town of Jackson right on your doorstep as the perfect place to set up base for the duration of your trip.
+One of the best aspects of visiting Grand Teton is having the built up town of Jackson right on your doorstep.
+It is the perfect place to set up base for the duration of your trip.

 Jackson is a fantastic town in which you’ll find plenty of places to eat, sleep and shop.